NKVD prisoner massacres: Poland

-By 1941, a large portion of the ethnically Polish population living under Soviet rule in the eastern half of Poland had already been deported to remote areas of the USSR.
-Others, including a large number of Polish civilians of other ethnicities (mostly Belarusians and Ukrainians), were held in provisional prisons in the towns of the region, where they awaited deportation either to NKVD prisons in Moscow or to the Gulag.
+By 1941, much of the ethnically Polish population living under Soviet rule in the eastern half of Poland had already been deported to remote areas of the USSR.
+Others, including a large number of Polish civilians of other ethnicities (mostly Belarusians and Ukrainians), were held in provisional prisons in the region, where they awaited deportation either to NKVD prisons in Moscow or to the Gulag.
 It is estimated that out of 13 million people living in eastern Poland, roughly half a million were jailed, and more than 90% of those were men.
-Thus approximately 10% of adult males were imprisoned at the time of the German offensive.
+Thus, approximately 10% of adult males were imprisoned at the time of the German offensive.
 Many died in prisons from torture or neglect.
-Methods of torture included scalding victims in boiling water and cutting off ears, noses and fingers.
+Methods of torture included scalding victims and cutting off their ears, noses, and fingers.
 Timothy Snyder estimates that the NKVD shot some 9,817 imprisoned Polish citizens following the German invasion of the USSR in 1941.